annie-kayal/Stop-Think-Go/README.md

 	- The second statement functions in a similar way.
 Once the for loop reaches any of the numbers within our `startingPositions` array, it will append the class of ‘car’ to the created cell.
 This results in the static cars rendered at the beginning of gameplay.

 After implementing this, we are able to render the grid shown below.
-For the purpose of showing the grid, I have removed the background colour and added the black border on each individual cells to indicate the for loop at work:
+For the purpose of displaying the grid, I have removed the background colour and added the black border on each individual cells to indicate the for loop at work:

 <img src='https://i.imgur.com/qNTb2OL.png' width='400'>